DataScienceUB/PFM/projects1920.md

 # Project Proposals (19/20)

+## Identification and classification of bearing faults

+Predict failure and its root case in rotating equipment (specially pumps).
+Such machines can be rotating under different operating conditions (different rotational speed and different loads).
+The goal is to develop a predictive  maintenance  program which is able to diagnose early failure modes for all operating conditions and with few data samples.
+Deep convolutional networks will be used along with other techniques such as Nuisance Attribute Projection and Triplet learning.
+This project will be developed at Accenture.

+Advisor: Jordi Vitrià

+Requirements: project for one student.

 ## UViu: multispectral smartphone imaging for personalised sun protection

 UViu is a smartphone-based, cost-effective multispectral imaging platform currently being developed